thogiti/thogiti.github.io/_posts/2024-09-23-app-specific-sequencing.md

  - Simplicity: Easier to implement and maintain.
 - Special preferences: Can enforce sequencer operator's preference of transaction ordering that can prevent MEV extraction (FCFS).
 - Disadvantages:
- - Censorship risk: A central sequencer can censor or reorder transactions unfairly.
+ - Censorship risks: A central sequencer can censor or reorder transactions unfairly.
  - Liveness issues: If the sequencer fails or becomes malicious, the entire system can halt.
  - Trust concerns: Users must trust the sequencer's integrity and reliability.